Office for Statistics Regulation written evidence to the Levelling Up, Housing and Communities Committee’s inquiry into Funding for Levelling Up

 Our view is that the best way to combat misinformation is to ensure that information that is trustworthy, high quality and high value is made available to the public.
 In this way, the good information can drive out the bad.

 However, we recognise that it is hard to live up to this ideal.
 The experience of the pandemic is instructive.
 As we noted in our recent State of the Statistical System report, there are a variety of organisations and individuals commenting on the use of statistics by government.
 The COVID-19 pandemic in particular was associated with an increase in the role of citizens as ‘armchair epidemiologists’.
-We wrote a blog4 highlighting how open data enabled great work to be done to communicate data on COVID-19 publicly from outside the official statistics system, including on social media.
+We wrote a blog highlighting how open data enabled great work to be done to communicate data on COVID-19 publicly from outside the official statistics system, including on social media.
 This demonstrated the changing statistical landscape of increased commentary around official statistics at its best.

 Since the pandemic there has continued to be an increased interest in and scrutiny of statistics.
 This is a positive for the statistics system but also brings risk.
 Much discussion of statistics takes place on social media with increased risks around misuse, misinterpretation and ‘echo chambers’.
 Official statistics producers need to be aware of these changes in the use of statistics.